csiro-risk-assessment/mozzie/README.md

 ### `CellDynamicsX`

 This is a cython class that may be imported or cimported into other classes.
 Its purpose is to define the mosquito lifecycle dynamics (ODEs) at the grid-cell level.
 Different dynamics may be easily defined by inheriting from the base class (the `X` is replaced by something like `Logistic`).
+Look at `doc/mosquito23.pdf` for a description of the `CellDynamicsMosquito23` class.

 The following methods are important

 - `getNumberOfPopulations` and `getNumberOfParameters` define the number of populations (maleGG, femaleGW, etc) and parameters (carrying capacity, mortality rate, etc) in the ODEs describing the lifecycle dynamics.